Dental School Student Loan RefinancingSeptember 23, 2019

 Accumulating Student Loan Interest

-If you decided to take the route mentioned above and end up with the average amount of dental school debt (about $292,000), you’ll be facing monthly payments of $3,242 on a standard 10-year repayment plan, assuming a 6% interest rate (the rate for federal graduate unsubsidized student loans disbursed between July 2019 to July 2020).
-And it gets worse – if you paid your loans over this 10-year term, you would pay $97,015 in interest alone – making the total cost settle somewhere around $389,000.
+If you decided to take the route mentioned above and end up with the average amount of dental school debt – about $304,000 – you’ll be facing monthly payments of $3,266 on a standard 10-year repayment plan assuming a fixed 5.28% interest rate.
+And it gets worse – if you paid your loans over this 10-year term, you would pay $87,939 in interest alone – making the total cost $391,939.

 On the bright side, however, when dental students enter the workforce, they often have the advantage of earning income more quickly than graduates in other fields.
 This makes dentists great candidates for student loan refinancing, especially by refinancing when national interest rates are low.